HugPhiluu/AvatarAlchemy/docs/quickstart.md

 If you're using Alcom, it handles more automated dependency management than VCC and is built by the same dev as Modular Avatar.
 Either tool works.
 :::

-### 2. 📥 Install Dependencies
+### 2. Install Dependencies

 - Import the following into Unity **in this order**:
-  1. VRChat SDK (if not preloaded by template)
-  2. Shader (Poiyomi or lilToon, whichever your avatar needs)
+  1. Shader (Poiyomi or lilToon, whichever your avatar needs)
-  3. Modular Avatar
+  2. Modular Avatar
-  4. Avatar Optimizer (optional for later)
+  3. Avatar Optimizer (optional for later)

 :::caution
 Install shaders *before* importing the avatar.
 Many avatars reference shader files on import, and missing them causes broken materials.
 :::

-### 3. 🛍️ Import Avatar
+### 3. Import Avatar

 - Drag the `.unitypackage` from Booth into the Unity project
 - Wait for all assets to load